-Pricing software products is always a difficult exercise.
-With high product development costs, but near zero costs of goods sold, there are many different strategies that people have followed successfully (and not so successfully!) over time.
-Pricing hardware products is a bit simpler.
+Pricing software products and SaaS offerings is always a difficult exercise.
+With high product development costs, but very low costs of goods sold, there are many different pricing strategies that people have followed successfully (and not so successfully!) over time.
+Somewhat surprisingly, pricing hardware products is a bit simpler.
 A hardware business is much more complicated to run, in general.
-However because hardware has a significant cost of goods sold that acts as a governor on pricing behavior.
-But even with hardware, technology markets are dynamic and fast moving.
-And it’s a complex enough topic when all sales are going direct–once you bring channels into the picture, it only gets even more muddled.
+However because hardware has a significant cost of goods sold, that acts somewhat as a governor on market pricing behavior.
+But even hardware technology markets are dynamic and fast-moving.
+Pricing is a complex enough topic when all sales are going direct.
+Once you bring channels into the picture, it only gets even more muddled.
 Today we’ll focus on channel pricing strategies.

-The biggest concern most companies have when pricing for multiple channels is channel conflict.
+The biggest concern most companies have when pricing for multiple distribution channels is channel conflict.
 If it isn’t, it probably should be.
-I have seen many companies who actually AVOID selling through channels for fear of the pricing implications it brings.
-They are afraid of a channel undercutting their direct sales force in price, and channel conflict in general, which arises as a result of different prices being presented to customers from representatives of different channels.
-But this doesn’t have to be so with a savvy understanding of the implications of pricing actions.
-This comes from both experience, and “paying attention to what actually HAPPENS in the marketplace.
-If you price properly and run your channel programs well, you can sell successfully via multiple channels–with these channels living in relative harmony.
+I have seen many companies who actually AVOID selling through channels for fear of the channel conflict implications it brings.
+They are afraid of a channel undercutting their direct sales force in price and channel conflict in general.
+This arises as a result of different prices being presented to customers by representatives of different channels.
+But this fear isn’t necessary with a savvy understanding of the implications of pricing actions.
+This understanding comes from experience.
+The specific experience of “paying attention to what actually HAPPENS in the marketplace”.
+Price properly and run your channel programs well and you can sell successfully via multiple channels.
+With all of those channels living in relative harmony.

-I’ve written about value-based pricing before in the context of the perceived value of a product, as seen by the end-user, being the guidepost for pricing actions.
-A similar concept exists for channel discounts.
-Rather than taking a simplistic approach and give the greatest discount to the channel players that move the most product.
-This is a common but often destructive strategy; more on that later), it’s important to measure how much “value” a particular channel provides both you and your end-user customers.
+I’ve written about value-based pricing a number of times before.
+In the context of the perceived value of a product – as seen by the end-user – being the guidepost for pricing actions.
+A similar concept exists for channel pricing strategies, specifically for discounts.
+Don’t take a simplistic approach and give the greatest discount to the channel players that move the most product.
+This is a common but often destructive strategy; more on that later.
+Before setting channel prices, it’s important to measure how much “value” each channel provides both to you and your end-user customers.
 Depending upon the channel you should evaluate things like 24/7 support, inventory & product availability, technical/customization expertise, credit services, and the like.
-In this case it is helpful to let the cost of delivery of each of these attributes be your guide to the value they provide.
+It is often helpful to let the cost of delivery of each of these attributes be your guide to the value they provide.
 Don’t forget to include your own direct sales force as a “channel” in this exercise.

 VALUE-BASED CHANNEL DISCOUNT STRUCTURE

-If you choose the “more volume=greater discount approach, your multi-channel strategy is a house of cards which will soon collapse around you.
-One channel will quickly grow to dominate, and the other channel types will soon quit selling on your behalf.
+If you choose the typical “more volume=greater discount approach”, your multi-channel pricing strategy is a house of cards that will likely collapse around you.
+One channel will quickly grow to dominate and the other channel types will soon quit actively selling on your behalf.
 They will eventually wither away as a useful sales and marketing entity.
-Unfortunately, this is the most common scenario seen in the marketplace for first-time vendors using the channel (and remarkably a lot of experienced practitioners as well).
+Unfortunately, this is a common scenario CREATED in the marketplace by first-time vendors using the channel.
+Remarkably, a lot of experienced practitioners do this as well.

 THE GOAL IS TO MAXIMIZE SALES AND PROFITS THROUGH ALL CHANNELS

-Again, the key is to not let one channel dominate.
-Ideally, you would like all channels to be presenting prices to the end customer that are equal.
-In reality, that pretty much can’t happen without price fixing (which some folks may be able to get away with, but that’s another story….).
-But you should strive as much as possible to have end user pricing equity for all channels.
-But this is where the counter-intuitive part of this discussion comes in to play.
-As discussed above, most people pricing high tech products have a tendency to price based upon the volume of product a particular channel player can move.
-It seems logical–why wouldn’t you want to incent and reward a partner with better margins if they are selling more products?
+Again, the key to multi-channel success is not letting one channel dominate.
+Ideally, you would like all channels to be presenting deal prices to the end customer that are roughly equal in “value”.
+In reality, that pretty much can’t happen without price fixing.
+Some folks may be able to get away with it, but that’s another story… However, I maintain you should strive as much as possible to have end-user pricing equity for all channels.
+This is where the counter-intuitive part of this discussion comes into play.
+As discussed above, most tech product channel pricing strategies are usually based on the volume of product a particular channel player can move.
+It seems very logical–why wouldn’t you want to incentivize and reward a partner with better margins, if they are selling more products?

 While this appears logical, it is actually penny-wise and pound-foolish.
-In fact, it is usually catastrophic to your plans to maximize sales through multiple channels.
+In fact, it is often catastrophic with respect to your plans to maximize sales through multiple channels.
 Let’s look at a simple case of how this often “breaks” a multi-channel strategy for a common case: a vendor selling through both retailers and VARs.

-Retailers provide a vendor with a point of purchase holding inventory, where their customers can go to immediately purchase a product.
-VARs often don’t hold inventory, but provide other services important to the vendor and many customers, such as tech support, training, customization and integration with other software and hardware products.
-Each of these channels may have an important role to play in the overall strategy to maximize vendor sales to customers with different needs.
+Retailers provide a vendor with a point of purchase by holding inventory, where their customers can go to immediately purchase a product.
+On the other hand, VARs often don’t hold much inventory, but provide other services important to the vendor and many end-user customers.
+Examples are tech support, training, customization, and integration with other software and hardware products.
+Both of these channels may have an important role to play in the overall strategy to maximize vendor sales to customers with different needs.

-Pricing seems pretty simple on the surface–it really isn’t and when channels are involved, it’s anything but.
-It’s important to fully think through the downstream effects of your pricing policies when multiple distribution channel are involved.
-Let me know if you have questions or post a comment with your own channel pricing stories that you’d like to share.
+Pricing seems pretty simple on the surface.
+It really isn’t ever simple and when channels are involved, it becomes anything but.
+It’s important to think through completely the downstream effects of your channel pricing policies when multiple distribution channels are involved.
+Let me know if you have questions, or post a comment with your own preferred channel pricing strategies or stories that you’d like to share.